sobjornstad/tzk/docs/builders.rst

 populates this ``public_wiki_folder`` attribute early in the default build process, so that it contains the path to the temporary wiki that build steps happen within.

+The first line of the docstring, in this case ``"Publish output to Amazon S3"``, is used as the description of the step in output, with any period at the end removed.

-Then we add a call to this builder within the list for this product, with whatever parameters we like:
+Then we add a call to this builder within the list of steps for this product, with whatever parameters we like:

 .. code-block:: python